Days to Expiry — Option Selling Analyzer logo

 Rolling is appropriate when these conditions align:

 You can roll for a net credit.
 Receiving additional premium extends your breakeven and improves your probability of profit.
-This is especially valuable when rolling [cash-secured puts](TODO: link) on quality stocks you want to own.
+This is especially valuable when rolling cash-secured put mechanics on quality stocks you want to own.
+For stock selection for CSPs, ensure the underlying still meets your original quality criteria.

 You remain bullish/bearish on the underlying.
 Your original thesis is intact—perhaps even strengthened by the pullback.
 You're happy to maintain exposure.